gauthamkola/Cognisafe/README.md

 # CogniSafe: AI-Powered Detection of Online Harms
+GDG Solution Challenge 2025

 ## Overview

-CogniSafe is a Chrome extension designed to detect and flag online harms, including misinformation and negative sentiment, in real-time.
-With misinformation spreading six times faster than factual content (MIT, 2018), CogniSafe leverages Google’s Natural Language API and Fact Check Tools API to analyze webpages and provide immediate feedback to users.
-The extension integrates a Node.js backend to proxy API requests and ensures seamless, efficient detection of unreliable content.
+CogniSafe effectively addresses the problem statement by providing an AI-powered solution to detect and mitigate harmful online content in real-time.
+By leveraging Google's Natural Language API and Fact Check Tools API, the extension accurately analyzes webpages for misinformation and negative sentiment, ensuring users get immediate response about unreliable content.
+Traditional moderation methods struggle with the increasing volume and complexity of online threats, but CogniSafe enhances detection at scale by integrating machine learning and natural language processing.
+Additionally, the Node.js backend efficiently proxies API requests, enabling seamless and efficient content analysis.
+This ensures a safer browsing experience, aligning with the objective of using AI-driven solutions to combat harmful content on online platforms.

 ## Features

 - **Real-time Content Analysis**: Evaluates webpage sentiment and credibility instantly.
+- **Hate Speech Detection:** Identifies potentially harmful or offensive language.
 - **Misinformation Detection**: Checks claims against a database of 1.8M+ verified fact checks.
 - **Chrome Extension UI**: Interactive popup to analyze pages manually or automatically.
 - **Backend Proxy Server**: Securely routes requests to Google APIs using Node.js and Express.